Affiliations

 Bio

-Lauren Bridges is an Assistant Professor of media studies, faculty co-lead of the Digital Technology and Democracy Lab, and faculty affiliate of Environmental Thought and Practice (ETP) at the University of Virgina.
-She is also Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University.
+Lauren Bridges is an assistant professor of media studies, faculty co-lead of the Digital Technology for Democracy Lab, and faculty affiliate of environmental thought and practice at the University of Virginia (UVA).
+She is also faculty associate at the Berkman Klein Center for Internet & Society at Harvard University.
 Bridges researches the sociotechnical, political economic, and environmental politics of digital infrastructures.
 She has published in journals such as Information, Communication & Society, Big Data & Society, and New Media & Society, public news outlets such as The Guardian, and has been interviewed on NPR, BBC, CBC, NBC and podcasts such as the Anti-Dystopians and People & Things on the social and environmental impacts of digital infrastructures.
 Bridges is co-PI of Geographies of Digital Wasting and she is currently writing a book on the local land use politics of digital industrial expansion in Southern California and Northern Virginia.

-At the University of Virginia, Bridges lectures and teaches courses on digital media & the environment, AI policy & society, and critical infrastructure studies.
-Bridges holds a Ph.D and M.A. in communication from the Annenberg School for Communication at the University of Pennsylvania, an M.A. in creative writing, publishing & editing from the University of Melbourne, and a B.A. in business from the University of Queensland.
+At UVA, Bridges lectures and teaches courses on digital media & the environment, AI policy & society, and critical infrastructure studies.
+Bridges holds a PhD and MA in communication from the Annenberg School for Communication at the University of Pennsylvania, an MA in creative writing, publishing, and editing from the University of Melbourne, and a BA in business from the University of Queensland.